WuYefan77/WuYefan77/README.md

 ---

-### Education
+###  Education background
 * **Bachelor of Science in Mathematics, Financial Mathematics & Statistics**
-    * Focus: Stochastic Processes, PDEs, Measure Theory, and Numerical Analysis.
+* **Focus:** Stochastic Processes, PDEs, Measure Theory, Numerical Analysis.
-    * Honors: Recipient of multiple competitive research scholarships and academic achievement awards.
+* **Honors:** Recipient of competitive research scholarships (Denison Research Scholar, VRI) and academic achievement awards.

 ---

+### ⚡ Beyond the Math & Code
+When I'm not debugging numerical solvers or proving convergence theorems, you can find me:
+* **Extreme Solo Backpacking:** Exploring off-the-beaten-path destinations.
+Highlights include solo mountaineering in New Zealand's snow peaks and trekking the Australian Outback.
+* **Audio & Signal Tinkering:** Playing electric guitar and obsessing over analog effect pedals & tone crafting.
+I'm a massive fan of Post-Rock, Shoegaze, and Space Rock (and a proud collector of rare first-pressing vinyls).
+* **Strategy & Philosophy:** Playing Go (Weiqi), writing traditional Chinese poetry by hand, and exploring Taoist philosophy to find the signal in the noise.

 *"Exploring the intersection of mathematical rigor and computational limits."*